-Mr. McQuillin has served as Executive Vice President, Worldwide Sales & Marketing of the Company since June 1997.
-Prior to joining the Company, Mr. McQuillin was employed by Honeywell, Inc. as Vice President, Eastern Region from January 1997 to May 1997, Vice President, Southeast Region from July 1995 to December 1996 and as Director and General Manager, European Region from 1992 to June 1995.
-From 1989 to 1992, Mr. McQuillin was President and Chief Executive Officer of Aeonic Systems, Inc. Mr. McQuillin holds a B.S. in Applied Science from Miami University.
+DAVID L. MCQUILLIN Mr. McQuillin has served as Executive Vice

+Executive Vice President, President, Worldwide Sales & Marketing of th

+Worldwide Sales & Marketing Company since June 1997.
+Prior to joining the

+Company, Mr. McQuillin was employed by

+Honeywell, Inc. as Vice President, Eastern

+Region from January 1997 to May 1997, Vice

+President, Southeast Region from July 1995 to

+December 1996 and as Director and General

+Manager, European Region from 1992 to June

+1995.
+From 1989 to 1992, Mr. McQuillin was

+President and Chief Executive Officer of

+Aeonic Systems, Inc. Mr. McQuillin holds a B.S. in Applied Science from Miami University.
 Mr. McQuillin is 41 years old.